AthletiFi/.github/README.md

-# .github profile for AthletiFi
+# .github profile for Pleyr

-This repository contains organization-wide GitHub configurations and health files for AthletiFi, as well as the special README that showcases our organization on our [public profile](https://github.com/AthletiFi)
+This repository contains organization-wide GitHub configurations and health files for Pleyr, as well as the special README that showcases our organization on our [public profile](https://github.com/AthletiFi)

 ## 🤝 Contributing